- What is irregular menstruation?

 - Endometriosis – If a woman has endometriosis, she will most probably suffer from irregular periods because the lining of the endometrium is shed every month during menstruation.
 But in this case, the lining is found outside the uterus.

 Irregular periods (oligomenorrhoea), missed periods (amenorrhoea) or abnormal bleeding might indicate that there is a problem with ovulation.
-And in the absence of ovulation, it would difficult to get pregnant Hormonal medication, or fertility treatments may be recommended if a woman is not able to get pregnant naturally.
+And in the absence of ovulation, it would difficult in getting pregnant with an irregular menstrual cycle.
+However, in such cases, hormonal medication, or fertility treatments may be recommended if a woman is not able to get pregnant naturally.

-- It is advisable to consult a doctor if any symptom of irregular periods is noticed.
-The treatment would be based on the cause of the symptom.
+It is advisable to consult a doctor if any symptom of irregular periods is noticed.
+The treatment of irregular menses or irregular periods treatment would be based on the cause of the symptom.

 - Stress – If the cause of irregular menses is due to stress, then it is advisable to remain stress-free, as this will help to regulate the hormones, and this, in turn, will control the menstrual cycle.